What is: Otogizoushi

 - “InuYasha” – A mix of adventure and romance with elements of Japanese folklore.

-These productions not only entertain, but also educate audiences about the rich tapestry of myths and legends that make up Japanese culture.
-Otogizoushi, therefore, is not just a genre of anime; it's a way to preserve and celebrate Japan's history and traditions, while adapting to new generations.
-Through their engaging narratives and captivating characters, these anime manage to create a space where the past and present meet, allowing everyone, regardless of age, to appreciate and learn from the stories that have shaped Japan's cultural identity.
+These productions not only entertain but also educate audiences about the rich tapestry of myths and legends that make up Japanese culture.
+Otogizoushi, therefore, is not just an anime genre; it is a way to preserve and celebrate Japan's history and traditions while adapting to new generations.
+Through their engaging narratives and captivating characters, these anime manage to create a space where past and present meet, allowing everyone, regardless of age, to appreciate and learn from the stories that shaped Japan's cultural identity.